Luksos9/PythonSQL/MovieWatchList/README.md

 7. How to separate project into different parts and testing them.

-8. What are indexes in SQL, how to create them and how they affect performance.
+8. What are binary trees and how they work, what are indexes in SQL, how to create them and how they affect performance.
 I added it in this program.

 ## Technologies